TimothyKimball-design/ImageMaster-Pro/README.md

 Overview

 This is a lightweight computer vision software for image processing.
-It offers three essential features: grayscale conversion, gamma modification, and edge detection.
+It offers three essential features: upscaling resolution, grayscale conversion, gamma modification, and edge detection.

 Check out the repository to get started.

-I haven't finished it so it is unfinished.
-Ive been working on a labeling system so the computer can detect and recognize what object is in the image.